deniscostadsc/dotfiles/README.md

 #### Terminal history

-Sets the history to 100000 commands, while avoid logging in history the following commands:
+Sets the history limit size to 100000 commands, while avoid logging in history the following commands:

 - bg
 - clear